How to Start an LLC in Wyoming: Step-by-Step Guide

 Wyoming Articles of Organization is a two-page application and must contain the following information:

 The processing time for the articles is up to 15 business days from the filing date when submitted by mail.
-Online filings are handled much faster — within a few days.
+Online filings (there is an additional $2 convenience fee, making the total cost $102) are handled much faster — within a few days.

 Unlike other states, Wyoming doesn’t offer an expedited filing service.